 It is difficult to estimate how much students should budget for, as the income available to each student will vary and your priorities and interests will be different.
 Some may manage with a couple of T-shirts and a pair of jeans, where others may consider a regular trip to clothes shops an essential part of their expenditure.

-As a guide, for a first year student living in a hall of residence at St Mary's, could cost between £235 and £352 per week, depending on the halls you choose.
+As a guide, for a first year student living in a hall of residence at St Mary's please see below some estimations of costs that they may have per week:

 - Food*/toiletries: £30 to £40